dh-tech/undate-python/README.md

 - **main** will always contain the most recent release
 - **develop** branch is the latest version of work in progress

-Pull requests should be made against the **develop** branch.
+Pull requests for new features should be made against the **develop** branch.

-It is recommended to install git flow (on OSX, use brew or ports, e.g.: `brew install git-flow`;
-on Ubuntu/Debian, `apt-get install git-flow`) and then initialize it in this repository via `git flow init` and accept the defaults.
+It is recommended to install git flow (on OSX, use brew or ports, e.g.: `brew install git-flow`; on Ubuntu/Debian, `apt-get install git-flow`) and then initialize it in this repository via `git flow init` and accept the defaults.
 Then you can use `git flow feature start` to create feature development branches.

 Alternately, you can check out the develop branch (`git checkout develop`) and create your branches manually based on develop (`git checkout -b feature/xxx-name`).